Kash

 @georgy_crp (14W/3L, +395.1) and @ianconnorq (8W/3L, +370.1) finished first and second for the season.
 Both consistently positioned against crowded sides.
 The Man City market handed them exactly the setup they were looking for: a high-consensus call with a fragile foundation.

-@hkorrree ran the most extraordinary record in the datase: 16 wins from 18 markets, 88.9% win rate, +228.8 points.
+@hkorrree ran the most extraordinary record in the dataset: 16 wins from 18 markets, 88.9% win rate, +228.8 points.
 Maximum volume, maximum accuracy, built on the same discipline: back the side the crowd underestimates.

 The callers who moved first